s-lindenau/OpenMusicScrobbler/README.md

 ### Description
 The Open Music Scrobbler can be used to manually scrobble anything from your [Discogs User Collection](https://www.discogs.com/user/example) to Last.fm.

-Connect with your Discogs username to browse your public collection, and select any album to scrobble.
+Connect with your Discogs account to browse your (public) collection, and select any album to scrobble.
 Connect with your Last.fm account to scrobble the selected album(s) and track(s) at a given instant in time.
 If the track duration is present on Discogs, the scrobbles will be created based on the actual playtime of each track.

-This application is currently for desktop only.
+This application is currently for desktop or self-hosted only.
 If you just want to quickly scrobble something you listened to, I suggest also checking out the following projects:
 - https://openscrobbler.com
 - https://vinylscrobbler.com
 - https://codescrobble.com